Incel: "Red pill" and "black pill"

 On Reddit, notable figures within the incel community are described as having taken the black pill, such as the mass murderer Elliot Rodger.
 On the former incel subreddit r/braincels, the term "blackpill" was used for meme images that criticized women as egocentric, cruel, and shallow.
 The black pill has been described by Vox correspondent Zack Beauchamp as "a profoundly sexist ideology that ... amounts to a fundamental rejection of women's sexual emancipation, labeling women shallow, cruel creatures who will choose only the most attractive men if given the choice".

-Many self-identified incels support their beliefs through citations to scientific studies in fields including psychology, sociology, evolutionary biology, evolutionary psychology, and economics.
-Collections of research deemed to support their beliefs are sometimes named the "scientific blackpill".
+Incels validate their beliefs through uncritical interpretations of studies in evolutionary biology and evolutionary psychology, as well as studies undertaken by dating sites.
+They dismiss those who do not accept blackpill ideology as uninformed and unwilling to engage with such research.
+Self-identified incels also support their beliefs through references to psychology, sociology, and economics.
+Incels often exaggerate the importance of studies that support their ideology, while dismissing any findings that contradict it.
+Collections of studies used to support incel beliefs are sometimes called the "scientific blackpill".
+Researchers at the Institute for Strategic Dialogue have described incels' appeals to science as part of a strategy of "argument by exhaustion", where "large numbers of references of dubious quality are made to back up questionable assertions".
 Some evolutionary psychology researchers have disputed incels' interpretations of studies from their field, such as the strategic pluralism (or "double-mating strategy") hypothesis.
-Researchers at the Institute for Strategic Dialogue have described incels' appeals to science as part of a strategy of "argument by exhaustion", where "large numbers of references of dubious quality are made to back up questionable assertions".

-Self-identified incels regularly endorse the ideas of women's genetic inferiority, "female hypergamy", the "80/20 rule" (an application of the Pareto principle, in which incels assert that 80% of women desire the top 20% of most desirable men), and the "just be white" (JBW) theory, which posits that Caucasians face the fewest obstacles to relationships and sex.
+Self-identified incels regularly endorse the ideas of women's genetic inferiority, "female hypergamy", the "80/20 rule" (an application of the Pareto principle, in which incels assert that 80% of women desire the top 20% of most desirable men, and the "just be white" (JBW) theory, which posits that white people face the fewest obstacles to relationships and sex.

 Self-identified incels also believe that people seeking a romantic or sexual partner participate in a cruel, mercenary, and Darwinian sexual selection, wherein incels are genetically unfit and where women hold an advantage for reasons ranging from feminism to the use of cosmetics.
 Incels may attribute their lack of sexual success to factors such as shyness, sex-segregated work environments, negative body image, penis size, or their physical appearance, and commonly believe that the only thing more important than looks in improving a man's eligibility as a prospective partner is wealth.
 Some justify their beliefs based on the works of fringe social psychologist Brian Gilmartin and clinical psychologist Jordan Peterson.